lok63/artificial/README.md

 The prediction will use a pre-trained model and will print the output straight away

 ### Prediction List - LIME
-The LIME package would interpolate the model and the results will look like this:
+The LIME repository can be found here: [https://github.com/marcotcr/lime](LIME repository)

 ## How to run